rust-lang/rust/text/0000-read-all.md

 Users who need finer control should use the `read` method directly, or when available use the `Seek` trait.

+# About the buffer contents

+This RFC proposes that the contents of the output buffer be undefined on an error return.
+It might be untouched, partially overwritten, or completely overwritten (even if less bytes could be read; for instance, this method might in theory use it as a scratch space).

+Two possible alternatives could be considered: do not touch it on failure, or overwrite it with valid data as much as possible.

+Never touching the output buffer on failure would make it much more expensive for the default implementation (which calls `read` in a loop), since it would have to read into a temporary buffer and copy to the output buffer on success.
+Any implementation which cannot do an early return for all failure cases would have similar extra costs.

+Overwriting as much as possible with valid data makes some sense; it happens without any extra cost in the default implementation.
+However, for optimized implementations this extra work is useless; since the caller can't know how much is valid data and how much is garbage, it can't make use of the valid data.

+Users who need finer control should use the `read` method directly.

 # Naming

 It's unfortunate that `write_all` used `WriteZero` for its `ErrorKind`;